-✓ You must put your appeal in writing (either typed or handwritten). ✓ You must clearly state your own name and address.
-If an agent is making the submission on your behalf, the agent must clearly state their name and address as well your name and address. ✓ appeal.
-Examples of the details we accept are: Your name.
-Building control authority's register reference number for the application.
-Description and location of building, works or change of use.
-Name of building control authority.
-Date of decision. ✓ • You must provide us with all of your detailed reasons and arguments for wanting the building control authority's decision changed.
-These are called the grounds of appeal. ✓ • Include any items that you think supports your appeal which would include technical guidance relied on to support your appeal. ✓ • You must pay the correct fee. ✓ • You must be on time and be within one month from the date of the building control authority's decision.
+$\checkmark$ You must put your appeal in writing (either typed or handwritten). √ You must clearly state your own name and address.
+If an agent is making the submission on your behalf, the agent must clearly state their name and address as well your name and address. ~ You must give us enough details to allow us to easily identify the application you want to appeal.
+These details are: 1.
+Your name.
+2. Building control authority's register reference number for the application.
+3. Description and location of building, works or change of use.
+4. Name of building control authority.
+5. Date of decision. ~ You must provide us with all of your detailed reasons and arguments for wanting the building control authority's decision changed.
+These are called the grounds of appeal. ~ Include any items that you think supports your appeal which would include technical guidance relied on to support your appeal.
+This would include, for example, technical guidance relating to fire safety as set out under a document known as Technical Guidance Document (Part B). ~ You must pay the correct fee. ~ You must be on time and be within one month from the date of the building control authority's decision.